A movie gains interest when we know it is based on true events. And when there is also a book behind it, that book becomes essential.

 Frank W. Abagnale, Stan Redding, 1980

 The Revenant.
-The 2015 movie compared to the 2002 book
+Poster of the 2015 movie and cover of the 2002 book

 VS3